-Buckingham never new how the tragedy of 9/11 would change her life forever.
+Buckingham never knew how the tragedy of 9/11 would change her life forever.
 “I thought I’d come to Washington, serve at a federal agency, work in the Whitehouse and run for governor someday,” Buckingham said.
-“That all changed September 11, 2001.”
+“That all changed Sept.
+11, 2001.”

 Six words altered Buckingham’s life, “Two planes are off the radar.”

 We all remember where we were that fateful day.
 And while the majority of us are united by our stories in the days after the attacks, that was not the case for Buckingham.
 Only two days later, the first news stories about her being fired emerged.

 One headline read, “Now we know the price of appointing unqualified leaders.”
 Another compared Buckingham to a salmon, “soon to be swept away with the disaster of 9/11 following her for the rest of her life.”

 Society is always eager to blame someone for pain or tragedy.
 Even Eisenhower once said, “The search for a scapegoat is the easiest of all hunting expeditions.”

 “Six weeks after 9/11, I was forced to resign,” Buckingham said.
 She then started work at the Boston Herald as an Editor.
 “I put my head down and worked as hard as I could.”

 But several months into her new career, Buckingham received a phone call.
 “It was my lawyer saying I was being personally sued by a 9/11 family.
 It was a young widow with two young children.
 She blamed me for the death of her husband, who was on one of the planes and tried to fight the hijackers.”